Political Gadgets home Individual Politician Summary

 Voted against

-voluntary student union fees increasing the price of subsidised medicine the Intervention in the Northern Territory an emissions reduction fund increasing funding for road infrastructure decreasing ABC and SBS funding deregulating undergraduate university fees compensating victims of overseas terrorism since the September 11 attack charging postgraduate research students fees Senate electoral reform increasing parliamentary entitlements for current MPs and Senators
+voluntary student union fees increasing the price of subsidised medicine the Intervention in the Northern Territory an emissions reduction fund increasing funding for road infrastructure decreasing ABC and SBS funding deregulating undergraduate university fees increasing accessibility of government data and documents compensating victims of overseas terrorism since the September 11 attack charging postgraduate research students fees Senate electoral reform

 Interests & Gifts